Sector Momentum in Canada: +12.66% Annual Excess vs TSX, the Dataset's Hidden Outlier (2000-2025)

 |---|---|---|---|

-Three consecutive positive years while the S&P 500 posted three consecutive losses.
+Three consecutive positive years while the TSX Composite posted two consecutive losses.
 The strategy wasn't in tech.
 It was in the sectors that actually had momentum: Materials and Energy.
-Those industries didn't care about the Nasdaq collapse.
 Commodity demand from China's industrialization was just beginning.
 Canada's sector structure was perfectly positioned.

 The commodity supercycle peak (2003-2007)